 The selection and packaging of these packages are predominantly driven by the needs of the two main process steps required to create images, known as the

 The OSpack stage generates one or more generic (architecture specific but largely hardware independent) archived rootfs built from Apertis packages.
 These rootfs archives are known as OSpacks.
 The process is managed by a tool called Debos, which uses yaml configuration files to guide what steps it takes.
-Apertis provides yaml files to assemble a number of differently targeted OSpacks, ranging from a minimal GUI-less OSpack, a target focused GUI OSpack and a development environment with a desktop style GUI and has pre-packaged the components required to generate these OSpacks.
+Apertis provides yaml files to assemble a number of differently targeted OSpacks, ranging from a fixedfunction GUI-less OSpack, a HMI focused GUI OSpack and a development environment with a desktop style GUI and has pre-packaged the components required to generate these OSpacks.

 Unlike the OSpack step, the hardware package (HWpack) step does not result in an item known as a HWpack.
 The HWpack is comprised of a Debos script which controls the processing of a run time determined OSpack to convert it from a hardware independent OSpack into an image which can be successfully booted on a specific hardware platform.
 In addition to developing the HWpack script, the HWpack step requires the modification and packaging of the required components to perform this transformation.